jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 }
 ```

->That’s the last of our code complete, so please remove the temporary background colors we gave to cluesLabel, answersLabel, and buttonsView, then run your code to see how it all looks.
+>That’s the last of our code complete, so please remove the temporary background colors we gave to `cluesLabel`, `answersLabel`, and `buttonsView`, then run your code to see how it all looks.
 >
 >### Was it worth it?
 >